esentri/domainlifecycles/readme.md

     * API documentation consistently to DLCs Jackson AutoMapping features (out-of-the-box)
     * Autoconfiguration for DLC Persistence via jOOQ and DLC JSON Mapping via Jackson 2/3

+- [`Static Analysis`](static-analysis/readme.md): Answers which domain methods call each other, and which domain types and methods take part in one concrete flow
+    * Based on the Domain Mirror and the compiled domain classes
+    * A flow follows method calls, the dispatch into implementations, published DomainEvents together with the methods listening to them, and the methods processing a DomainCommand
+    * Reduce a domain diagram to the classes taking part in one flow
+    * The SootUp based analysis implementation is a module of its own (`io.domainlifecycles:static-analysis-sootup`), so reading a result does not require it

 - [`Plugins`](dlc-plugins/readme.md): Generate domain model diagrams in the build process.

 ## Getting started